-Description: Any whole Polyethylene Terephthalate (PET, #1) bottle with a screw-neck top that contains the ASTM D7611 "#1, PET or PETE" resin identification code and that is clear, transparent green, or transparent light blue.
-All bottles should be free of contents or free flowing liquids and rinsed.
+Description: Any whole Polyethylene Terephthalate (PET, #1) postconsumer bottle or jar with a screw-neck top that contains the ASTM D7611 "#1, PET or PETE" resin identification code and thatis clear, transparent green, or transparent light blue.
+All bottles should be free of contents or free flowing liquids.
+Closures (caps, lids, rings, and labels) may be left on bottles.

-Product: PET Bottles
+Product: Polyethylene Terephthalate Bottles